syncfusion-content/blazor-docs/blazor/datagrid/performance.md

 Similar to virtual scrolling, the paging feature also loads the data in an on-demand concept.
 Pagination is also compatible with all the other features(Grouping, Editing, etc.) in Grid.
 So, use the paging feature instead of virtual scrolling to view a large number of records in the Grid without any kind of performance degradation or browser height limitation.

-### How to prevent connection disconnected error when loading a large number of columns with enabled persistence
+### Preventing disconnection error when binding more columns with persistence
 The problem arises specifically when the grid attempts to set persistent data with a larger number of columns.
 It is recommended to increase the buffer size of the websocket.
 Check the below provided code snippet added in the Program.cs file and official [documentation](https://learn.microsoft.com/en-us/aspnet/core/signalr/configuration?view=aspnetcore-3.0&tabs=dotnet#configure-server-options) link.

 ```csharp